Newtown Township Recycling Information

 Note #1 – Newtown Township thanks everyone who participated in 2017’s electronic recycling event on May 20, 2017.
 The event, held in partnership with Marple and Haverford Townships, took place at Delaware County Community College.
 Over 105,000 pounds of electronic waste was collected to be properly recycled.
-Generally, Newtown co-sponsors this event in May of each year.
-Please watch this website for information when we have determined specifics for the 2018 event.
+It is anticipated that the next event will be held on May 19, 2018.

 Note #2 – Newtown Township encourages residents to investigate the stores who sell electronics that also take electronic items to be recycled throughout the year.
 We are aware that TV’s are currently not accepted by these stores due to the extreme cost of recycling their components.
 We are actively looking for a resource for our residents to recycle TV’s and will post that information here when an option other than our annual electronics recycling event is found.